dgodovich/personal_logseq/pages/AAMC Grad Event.md

 	- Try to find similarities between my top choices and the second list
 	- Identify safeties by NIH grant money maybe
 	- Look at lab alumni placements
+- Letter of rec
+	- David Van Vactor gave a very good point that your letter writers should be mentors who have invested time in you and understand your research experience and motivation for graduate school.
+Try to communicate with them why you are applying, send your personal statement